bugsnag/bugsnag-php/README.md

 as fast as possible.
 [Create a free account](https://bugsnag.com) to start capturing errors from your applications.

-The Bugsnag Notifier for PHP supports PHP 5.2+ and requires the cURL PHP extension to be available.
+The Bugsnag Notifier for PHP supports PHP 5.2+.

 How to Install